MarkXCloud/Machine_Learning_Homework/README.md

-# Machine_Learning_Homework
+# Machine_Learning_Homework----by Zili Wang
-This is my repo to commit my machine learning homework.
+This is my repo to commit my machine learning homework.Including:
-# Homework On Support Vector Machine
+① Support Vector Machine
----------by Zili Wang
+② Adaboost
+Additional homework will be submitted as long as I get all my works done.
+However it will not until summer vacation that I have more separate time to share more codes of my own.
+ILife is hard, and let's manage it.o(╥﹏╥)o

 ## 1. Requirements
 numpy>=1.16.1